andrewrlee/api-viewer/README.md

     //The name of this api: Used in title and Navbar var apiName = "Animal Creation Language API";

-    //The description of this api: Provides a textual description of this api (The html for this is not escaped) var apiDescription = "A glossary for the elements of this <strong>" +apiName+ "</strong> are below";
+    //The description of this api: Provides a textual description of this api (Any html is not escaped) var apiDescription = "A glossary for the elements of this <strong>" +apiName+ "</strong> are below";

     //The type of this api: This will be displayed as the main page	 header